reductive-group/reductive-group.github.io/_posts/2026-03-13-Weak-vowel.md

 Rook script takes the view that there is one weak vowel, spelled with either ə or i, depending on context.
 In the cases above, at least one of the examples contains a non-weak vowel.
 The weak vowel is spelled with ə when a syllable has no coda or the coda begins with r, n, or l; and spelled with i when followed any other letter in coda.

-However there are many words that are usually pronounced with a weak vowel in practice but using the weak vowel convention for them feels wrong—the underlying sound feels more truly like it should be some other vowel, possibly the other letter representing the weak vowel.
-In these cases rook script simply uses the letter that feels most appropriate.
-This practice should be kept to clear cut cases.

-Examples of the weak vowel spelled normally:
+Here are some examples of the weak vowel spelled normally:

 | Latin | rook (romanized) |
 | --- | --- |